 All public health coursework is completed at the UTSPH Dallas Regional Campus, which is housed on the seventh and eighths floors of the UT Southwestern School of Health Professions Building.

-The dual degree program provides an avenue for students to concurrently enroll in both degree programs so that duplication in course content is minimized, academic interaction is more efficient, and the time and costs incurred are reduced compared to earning the degrees independently.
+The dual-degree curriculum provides an avenue for students to concurrently enroll in both degree programs so duplication in course content is minimized, academic interaction is more efficient, and the time and costs incurred are reduced compared to earning the degrees independently.
 Shared crediting of some coursework makes it possible for students to complete both degrees in four years.

 |UT Southwestern – Possible Shared Credit Courses||UT School of Public Health|